-During the quarter ended July 31, 1998, the Company's management approved restructuring plans, which include initiatives to address current economic conditions in the Asia Pacific region, consolidate duplicative facilities and reduce overhead.
+During the second quarter of fiscal year 1999, the Company's management approved restructuring plans, which include initiatives to address current economic conditions in the Asia Pacific region, consolidate duplicative facilities and reduce overhead.
 These plans resulted in a charge of \$5.4 million, which includes \$2.3 million for the cost of involuntary employee separation benefits relating to approximately 87 employees.
 Employee separation benefits include severance, medical and other benefits.
 Employee separation will affect certain engineers and sales and marketing employees.
 The remaining charge of \$3.1 million relates to other exit costs, namely the write-off of purchased technologies, lease termination buyout costs, the disposal of fixed assets in these regions, and professional fees.
-As of July 31, 1998, the number of employee separations due to restructuring actions was 32 and actual payments of approximately \$331,000 have been made.
+As of October 31, 1998, the number of employee separations due to restructuring actions was 74 and actual employee termination benefit payments of approximately \$1.5 million have been made.

-9. Subsequent Events
+9. Business Combinations

 On August 20, 1998, the Company announced a definitive agreement to acquire Discreet Logic Inc. ("Discreet"), a company that develops, assembles, markets and supports non-linear, digital systems and software for creating, editing and compositing imagery and special effects for film, video, and HDTV.
-On September 23, 1998, November 18, 1998, December 18, 1998, and January 18, 1999, respectively, Autodesk, Discreet, and certain affiliates of Autodesk amended the acquisition agreement.
+On September 23, 1998, November 18, 1998, December 18, 1998, and January 18, 1999, respectively, the Company, Discreet, and certain affiliates of the Company amended the acquisition agreement.
 Under the terms of the amended agreement, the Company will exchange 0.33 shares of its common stock, or 0.33 exchangeable shares (which can be exchanged, at the holder's election, for one share of the Company's common stock), for each outstanding share of Discreet.
 Based on the number of Discreet Common Shares outstanding and the number of Discreet Common Shares issuable upon exercise of outstanding Discreet Share Options as of October 31, 1998, the transaction is expected to result in the issuance of approximately 9.9 million shares of Autodesk common stock.
-The transaction, which will be accounted for using the pooling of interests method, is expected to be completed during the Company's first quarter of fiscal year 2000 subject to certain regulatory approvals and the approval of Discreet and Autodesk shareholders.
+The transaction, which will be accounted for using the pooling of interests method, is expected to be completed during the Company's first quarter of fiscal year 2000, subject to certain regulatory approvals and the approval of Discreet and Autodesk shareholders.